Welcome back for part three in our zero waste series! If you’re just joining us you can catch up on part one and two right here:

 It’s important to note that the ingredients will separate but just give it a shake before each use and you’re good to go.

 6. Soap nuts – Yes, I know it sounds funny.
 But soap nuts are a natural, waste-free version of laundry detergent.
 They’re cruelty-free, toxin-free, hypoallergenic, all-natural and completely waste-free!
 They come with a washable bag and can be reusable several times.
 Just toss them in the laundry and go!

 7. Wool dryer balls – Swap out disposable dryer sheets for reusable dryer balls!
 They’re made eco-friendly, sustainably and since they’re reusable they’re waste-free!

 There are many affordable options when going zero waste.
 In fact, most anything you purchase to go zero waste will save you a ton of money in the long run.
 Not to mention it’ll also save the planet.

 Going zero waste or even low waste isn’t as hard as many people think it is.
 Just hearing the words “zero-waste” is enough to overwhelm just about anybody.

-So if you read this post then first of all, congrats!
+So if you read this post then, first of all, congrats!
 Educating yourself is the first step!
 Second, it’s important to know that it’s not as complicated or intimidating as it sounds.
-It just take a few mindful switches and a conscious effort.
+It just takes a few mindful switches and a conscious effort.